Last Updated on 10th November 2021 by Mike@bitaboutbritain

 However, since the 15th century Reformation, it wasn’t easy being a Roman Catholic in Protestant Britain.
 Your very way of life was threatened.
 You couldn’t practise your religion openly and there was the constant danger of arrest, or worse.
 The issue for the authorities, aside from any difference over religious dogma, was plain and simple – it was one of divided loyalties.
 Could Catholics, bound to obey the Pope in Rome, and sharing a religion with England’s enemies, France and Spain, be loyal to the English Crown?
 It was partly the fault of Pope Pius V, who had excommunicated Queen Elizabeth in 1570 – effectively making her a legitimate target for assassination by any lunatic Catholic, and having a catastrophic effect on Catholics in England by turning every one of them into potential traitors.
 Indeed, there were plots against Elizabeth – which were ruthlessly put down.
 The new King, James I, had as King James VI of Scotland, allegedly suggested that things would be easier for Catholics if – or when – he became king of both countries.
 And, of course, things didn’t get easier at all – partly because of two plots to remove James from the throne early in his reign.

 To cut a long and fascinating story very short, Catesby decided he’d had enough and assembled a band of like-minded recruits to ‘make a blaze’.
 They miscalculated – badly.
 There were a number of Catholics in parliament who were loyal to the King – or, at least, recognised that it was not in their best interest to rock the boat.
 One of them, Lord Monteagle, received a mysterious anonymous letter, warning him not to attend parliament when it opened on November 5th 1605.
 He promptly took the letter to the King’s chief minister and spymaster, Lord Salisbury, Robert Cecil.
 Parliament was searched – twice.
 Fawkes was captured late in the night on 4th or early in the morning of 5th November and, following discovery of the gunpowder and his refusal to reveal any details of the plan, subsequently tortured – probably using the rack.
 The plot was obviously foiled but, despite that, Catesby still thought he could raise support amongst other dissident Catholics.
 Incidentally, to this day, no one knows who wrote the Monteagle Letter; there is one theory that the devious Robert Cecil himself was behind it, as part of a wider plan to discredit Catholics.
+However, many believe the most likely candidate is Francis Tresham, one of the plotters and Monteagle’s brother-in-law.

 There were thirteen main plotters.
 Most fled London once Fawkes’ arrest was known, heading for the Midlands, where many were based and where the next phase of the plot, the kidnap of the King’s innocent daughter, was due to take place.
 Six of them met up at Ashby St Ledgers for the last time on the night of the 5th, before proceeding to Dunchurch, near Rugby, where they assembled with others.
 Catesby tried to persuade his colleagues that they could still win through by raising a Catholic rebellion; and, such was the man’s persuasive and engaging personality that many believed him – or were simply dedicated friends.
 Like the majority of fanatics, Catesby was detached from reality; most people were loyal to the Crown – or simply did not want to get involved.
 Eventually, seven of the main insurgents ended up at Holbeache House in Staffordshire – these days, it’s a care home.